Locally Markov walks on finite graphs: Locally Markov walks

 A locally Markov walk is determined by its local chains.
 Suppose that for every $x\in V$ we are given the local chain $(L^x(k))_{k\in\N}$, i.e.~a Markov chain with state space $S_x\subset V\setminus\{ x \}$ and transition matrix indexed over $S_x$ and denoted $\mathsf{M}_x=(\mathsf{m}_x(y,z))_{y,z\in S_x}$, that is, for $y,z\in S_x$ it holds:

-Note that, when defining the Markov chain with hidden local memory, the set $S_x$ of internal states associated to $x$ is an arbitrary countable state space, while from now on, $S_x$ denotes a subset of the vertex set $V$ of $G$.
-By abuse of notation, we regard the matrices $\mathsf{M}_x$ as $m\times m$ matrices, where $m=|V|$, indexed over the vertices $V$ of $G$, by adding zero entries for all rows and columns corresponding to vertices not in $S_x$.
-By extending the state space $V$ of a locally Markov walk to $V\times V^{V}$ and keeping track not only of the particles current location, but also of the last exit from each vertex which can be encoded by a configuration $\rho:V\to V$, one obtains a Markov chain defined uniquely by the local chains $\{L^x,\ x\in V\}$ (which are Markov chains) and their corresponding transition matrices $\{\mathsf{M}_x:\ x\in V\}$.
+For the Markov chain with hidden local memory, the set $S_x$ of internal states associated to $x$ is an arbitrary countable state space, while from now on, $S_x$ denotes a subset of the vertex set $V$ of $G$.
+By abuse of notation, we regard the matrices $\mathsf{M}_x$ as indexed over the vertices $V$ of $G$ , by adding zero entries for all rows and columns corresponding to vertices not in $S_x$.
+By enlarging the state space $V$ of a locally Markov walk to $V\times V^{V}$ and keeping track not only of the particles current location, but also of the last exit from each vertex which can be encoded by a configuration $\rho:V\to V$, one obtains a Markov chain defined uniquely by the local chains $\{L^x,\ x\in V\}$ (which are Markov chains) and their corresponding transition matrices $\{\mathsf{M}_x:\ x\in V\}$.